mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Guard but you must roll 1D times on the Spacecraft Quirks table on page 188 of Traveller Core Rulebook.
-If you roll this Benefit again, an additional 25% of the mortgage has been paid off – if you roll this benefit four times the safari ship’s mortgage has been fully paid and it is all yours!
+If you roll this Benefit again, an additional 25% of the mortgage has been paid off – if you roll this benefit four times the safari ship's mortgage has been fully paid and it is all yours!

 PROFESSION (HUNTING)